-Today’s post was shared by Gelman on Workplace Injuries and comes from www.nytimes.com
+Today’s post was shared by The Workers’ Injury Law & Advocacy Group and comes from www.latimes.com

 Mar calculated to the minute how long it would take to walk from the production company’s Century City offices to the Stage Deli nearby, buy the soup and decant it into a bowl on Kopelson’s desk, still piping hot, at precisely 1 p.m.

 Mar parlayed his internship into jobs at DreamWorks and Scott Rudin Productions.
 Now Mar is a producer for "Bad Teacher" filmmaker Jake Kasdan — and he says he owes a lot to the lessons he learned as a humble Hollywood gofer 15 years ago.

 "The soup — it was about getting it right, the details," said Mar, 35.
 "It prepared me for everything else."

 Uncompensated minions are as central to the movie business as private jets, splashy premieres and $200 lunches.
 But the Hollywood tradition is under assault.

 A class action by former interns on the 2010 film "Black Swan" could radically change the industry’s reliance on unpaid neophytes.
 The suit seeks back pay, damages and an order barring use of unpaid interns at Fox Searchlight Pictures and other units of Fox Entertainment Group.

 A legal victory for the plaintiffs "would bring to a halt the many unpaid internships that offer real value to participants, giving them experiences and opportunities they would not otherwise receive,"…